-Consequently, layers M3, M5, and M6 are selected to represent interconnects spanning from local to global scales and are investigated.
-Fig.~\ref{fig: Fig2} (a) presents the utility of metal layers (M1\textasciitilde M12) for different interconnects.
-The geometry of the Cu interconnect and the pitch (P) is shown in Fig.~\ref{fig: Fig2} (b).
-Here, W, T represent the width and thickness of Cu.
-The thickness is represented as the product of the width (W) and aspect ratio (ar), and the pitch (P) represents the distance between the centers of two adjacent interconnects.
-The unit-cell memristor array is shown in Fig.~\ref{fig: Fig2} (c) with the corresponding values of W, T, and P. The selected interconnect metal layers provide different parasitic resistance R\textsubscript{line} and capacitance C\textsubscript{line}.
-The corresponding ranges of interconnect parameters are listed in Table~\ref{table:imec_a14}.
+Here, the interconnect geometry is characterized by the width (W), thickness (T), and pitch (P), as illustrated in Fig.~\ref{fig: Fig2} (a).
+The aspect ratio (AR) is defined as the ratio of T to W, while P denotes the center-to-center spacing between adjacent interconnects.
+The unit-cell memristor array, annotated with the corresponding values of W and P, is depicted in Fig.~\ref{fig: Fig2} (b).
+Fig.~\ref{fig: Fig2} (c) presents the utility of metal layers for different interconnects.
+The selected interconnect metal layers provide different parasitic resistance R\textsubscript{line} and capacitance C\textsubscript{line}.
+The corresponding values of interconnect parameters are listed in Table~\ref{table:imec_a14}.